jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

-This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by VMware GemFire as the caching provider for Near Caching.
+This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [vmware-gemfire-name] as the caching provider for Near Caching.

 It is assumed that the reader is familiar with the Spring *programming model*.
-No prior knowledge of Spring’s *Cache Abstraction* nor VMware GemFire is required to utilize caching in your Spring Boot applications.
+No prior knowledge of Spring’s *Cache Abstraction* nor [vmware-gemfire-name] is required to utilize caching in your Spring Boot applications.

 Additionally, this Sample builds on the concepts introduced in both [Look-Aside Caching](caching-look-aside.html) as well as [Inline